Academic Excellence

 - Commuting between schools: All SJA and CHS students should walk unless given specific permission to drive by the SJA Dean of Women or CHS.
 In either case, students should conduct themselves appropriately and responsibly in transit between schools.

 - Attendance: Students and teachers will cooperatively make arrangements to reconcile any scheduling conflicts.
 Each student and each teacher of shared classes will receive copies of both schools' monthly calendars.
 Students should inform teachers about upcoming absences at least one week in advance.
 SJA students will receive the monthly calendar via email.
 When one school is not in session, students from that school are expected to attend shared classes at the other school unless the student is participating in a school activity or is excused by the teacher.
+Students should not travel to CHS by themselves.
+If they are the only student traveling, they should go to the Main Office of Deans' Office for an escort.

 - Absences: Each teacher should notify the office in his or her school of a student's absence.
 The attendance office of that school should then contact the attendance office of the sending school to report each student's absence.
 Information regarding excused and unexcused absences will be reported to the individual teacher through the attendance office at his or her school.